cuervocodes/portfolio/README.md

+# Portfolio

 This portfolio is a small project using HTML/ CSS and Boostrap.
-I will be using this to show cas my projects
+I will be using this to showcase my projects

 [Live Heroku Deployment](https://jaxportfolio.herokuapp.com/)